How to Fix Brightness Won’t Change on Windows 10/11

 2. In Device Manager, expand the Monitors section, right-click on Generic PnP Monitor, and select Enable Device.

-3. Restart your system and check if you are now able to adjust the screen brightness.
+3. Restart your system and check if you can now adjust the screen brightness.

 To fix this manufacturer-specific problem, access your BIOS (by pressing F2 during startup), navigate to the Configuration tab, and change the Graphics Device setting from Switchable Graphics to Discrete Graphics.
 Save the changes with F10 and then allow the computer to boot.